Roxalis/roxalis.github.io/_posts/2017-06-11-the-precision-game.md

 She caresses her short, thick hair
 While others nearby tattle.

-There exists a star of solace;
+There is a star of solace;
 She thinks of it.
 Now she’s in room № 3,
 And a smile’s a gift among sisters.